 Jessica knew she’d found her best job ever when she started working for a children’s hospital on the digital marketing team.
 That’s when she discovered her love of writing about health topics.
 Fast forward to today, and she’s written about everything from cancer to HIV, depression to fetal surgery, organ transplant to heart attacks and strokes.
 When she’s not at her computer, Jessica walks off her wanderlust in as many countries as the budget allows, and on really good days, goes yarn bombing.

-Brooke Huminski is a Moderator for Health Union, as well as a Licensed Clinical Social Worker at an acute care hospital in Providence RI where she counsels and supports clients and families in times of crisis.
+Brooke Huminski was a Moderator for Health Union, as well as a Licensed Clinical Social Worker at an acute care hospital in Providence RI where she counsels and supports clients and families in times of crisis.
 Previously, she has worked in other healthcare settings in the areas of research, acute mental health, and women’s health.

 Brooke holds her MSW in Clinical Social Work from Boston College and her BA in Public and Community Service from Providence College.
 She enjoys trying out new hobbies, playing music and spending time with her cat, Francisco.